 - Official High School Transcript or equivalent

 What is the minimum grade point average (GPA) a transfer student must have to be considered for admission to PLU?

-A. PLU completes a holistic application review, so GPA is just one component that we consider.
+PLU completes a holistic application review, so your GPA is just one component that we consider.
 Transfer students should have a minimum of a 2.50 GPA from transferable, academic college credits to be considered for admission to PLU.
-Students with less than a 2.5 may still be admitted.
+Students with a GPA lower than 2.50 may still be admitted.
 Submit written documentation of the special circumstances to be considered in the admission application.
-To be eligible for academic merit scholarships, students should aim for a 3.0 GPA.
+(To be eligible for academic merit scholarships, students must have a minimum 2.90 cumulative college-level GPA.)

 Some PLU programs (such as education, business, nursing and social work) have separate, additional admissions procedures and are highly competitive programs.
 In short, while a 2.50 GPA might get transfer students into PLU, it does not guarantee admission or entry into every program or major on campus.

 How do transfer students differ from freshmen with previous college credit?

 Transfer students are high school graduates (or home school or GED graduates) who come to PLU from other regionally accredited colleges or universities.

 High school seniors coming to PLU with Running Start, Advanced Placement, International Baccalaureate, or other college credits are not considered transfer students (they are considered freshmen with advanced standing).

 How will transfer students know which of their college credits will transfer to PLU?